 In Year 3 you will focus on realising your creative potential by undertaking a major self-directed project.
 This practical body of work is supported by the writing of a contextual essay and research projects which will help to critically inform the practical work.

 This unit requires you to define the direction of your practice in preparation for the next stage of study.
 This will involve visual investigation, critical reflection, enhancement of relevant technical / conceptual skills and project planning.
+You will develop an understanding of research as a process of investigation through practical application and study.
+This will enable you to identifying questions and key topics or themes relating to your own practice that can focus and develop at the next stage of your studies.

 Programme of research and critical analysis of cultural and professional issues related to a your individual practice interests.
 A negotiated project focused around an individually defined area appropriate to your aims and ambitions.